 |DUANE E. BARTLETT||Bankruptcy No. 07-00939|

-This matter came before the undersigned for telephonic hearing on January 23, 2009.
-Plaintiff/Trustee Anita Shodeen was represented by Randy Armentrout and Kristina Stanger.
-Attorney Sean Heitmann appeared for Debtor/Defendant Duane Bartlett.
-Attorney Barry Kaplan represented Defendants Beverly Bartlett and NuHomes Properties, L.C.
-This is a core proceeding pursuant to 28 U.S.C. § 157(b)(2)(E).
+This matter came before the undersigned on April 29, 2008 on Motions to Dismiss filed by Defendants.
+Plaintiff/Trustee Anita Shodeen was represented by Attorney Randy Armentrout.
+Attorney Sean Heitmann represented Defendant/Debtor Duane E. Bartlett.
+Attorney Ethan Kaplan represented Defendants NuHomes Properties and Beverly Bartlett.
+After hearing the arguments of counsel, the Court took the matter under advisement.
+The time for filing briefs has passed and this matter is ready for resolution.
+This is a core proceeding pursuant to 28 U.S.C. §157(b)(2)(H).

 |Paul J. Kilburg|